 Based on the application from each project, the OSS usage status (usage location, version, etc.) is clarified.
-Also, based on the application, risk analysis and evaluation are conducted to clarify "version," "quality (vulnerability, community activity status)," "need for export control" 111 and "license (occurrence of obligation or not)" (Figure 4.13-1).
+Also, based on the application, risk analysis and evaluation are conducted to clarify "version," "quality (vulnerability, community activity status)," "need for export control" 115 and "license (occurrence of obligation or not)" (Figure 4.13-1).

-In addition, based on the evaluation and the importance112 of the system, countermeasures are considered as necessary.
+In addition, based on the evaluation and the importance 116 of the system, countermeasures are considered as necessary.
 This is intended to address risks such as licensing issues that can be identified in the pre-development stage at an early stage.
 This series of tasks is integrated into the procurement flow and managed.

-OSS Outline Service used The version is shown in the parentheses.
-Risk Category NO OSS Name Service A Service B Service C Service 4 Version used Quality (Vln, etc.) Eport management License (Mandatory provision) A package of software necessary for software development in the programming language XX v (X123) X • • 1 ✓ (X456) X ✓ (X789) • • ✓ (X789) X L] Visualization of usage locations and versions Risk a nalysis
+Service used The version is shown in the parentheses.
+Risk Category N า OSS Name Outline Service A Service B Service C Service 4 Version used Quality (Vln, etc.) Eport management License (Mandatory provision) A package of software necessary for software development in the programming language XX ∨ (X123) X 1 ✓ (X456) X 1 ✓ (X789) ∨ (X789) X V Visualization of usage locations and versions Risk a nalysis

-Figure 4.13-1: OSS checklist format to be prepared at the time of application for development113
+Figure 4.13-1: OSS checklist format to be prepared at the time of application for development 117

-111 When OSS is used in a system, Sompo Japan checks whether the system will be used overseas in the future, and if so, whether the OSS used does not contain cryptographic modules, etc., so as not to violate Japan's export regulations.
+115 When OSS is used in a system, Sompo Japan checks whether the system will be used overseas in the future, and if so, whether the OSS used does not contain cryptographic modules, etc., so as not to violate Japan's export regulations.

-112 The importance of a system is determined from the perspective of whether the system is critical enough to be used in business or whether it has only a small impact on productivity.
+116 The importance of a system is determined from the perspective of whether the system is critical enough to be used in business or whether it has only a small impact on productivity.

-113 Compiled based on materials provided by Sompo Japan Insurance Inc. The "X" mark in the risk classification column indicates that countermeasures need to be taken.
+117 Compiled based on materials provided by Sompo Japan Insurance Inc. The "X" mark in the risk classification column indicates that countermeasures need to be taken.